samuel-book/samuel_shap_paper_1/introduction/intro.md

 <img src="./images/21_shap_waterfall_with_violin_contentious.jpg" width="600">

-*SHAP value plots for the same patient attending 132 different hopsitals*
+*SHAP value plots for the same patient attending 132 different hospitals.
+Benchmark teams (blue) are the 30 teams with the highest predicted thrombolysis use if all hospitals saw the same 10k patient cohort.*